RESTyard/RESTyard/README.md

 To configure the generated URLs in the Hypermedia documents pass a `HypermediaUrlConfig` to `AddHypermediaExtensions()`.
 In this way absolute URLs can be generated which have a different scheme or another host e.g. a load balancer.

 ## HypermediaObject
 This is the base class for all entities (in Siren format) which shall be returned from the server.
-They will be formatted as Siren Hypermedia by the included formatter.
+Derived types from HypermediaObjects can be thougth of as kind of a DTO (Data Transfer Object).
+A fitting name would be HTO, Hypermedia Transfer Object.
+They accumulate all information which should be pressent in the formatted Hypermedia document and will be formatted as Siren Hypermedia by the included formatter.
 An Example from the demo project CarShack:

 ```csharp
 [HypermediaObject(Title = "A Customer", Classes = new[] { "Customer" })]